 Importance and scope

 Global Expo on ENT, Rhinology and Otology highlights the theme “Clinical Innovations and Approaches in the field of Otorhinolaryngology”.
 It is an event designed in a way to provide an exclusive platform for new researchers, scholars, physicians, ENT surgeons, students and educators to present and discuss the most recent innovations, trends, and concerns, practical challenges encountered and the solutions adopted in the concerned field.
-The three days of educational program will include keynote presentations, session speakers, and poster presenters on the latest in innovative techniques as well as papers in the areas of Rhinology, Otology, Laryngology, Head and Neck cancer, Facial Plastic surgery, Sleep apnea and snoring, pediatric otolaryngology and genetics.
+The two days of educational program will include keynote presentations, session speakers, and poster presenters on the latest in innovative techniques as well as papers in the areas of Rhinology, Otology, Laryngology, Head and Neck cancer, Facial Plastic surgery, Sleep apnea and snoring, pediatric otolaryngology and genetics.

 ENT Devices Market size is estimated to exceed USD 24 billion by 2023; according to the latest research report from Global Market Insights, Inc. Growing prevalence of hearing damage, larynx cancer, and streptococcal throat disorders, along with introduction of government initiatives to improve healthcare access should stimulate growth.
 Invisible hearing aids, indwelling voice prosthesis, and powered surgical devices are a result of constant industry innovation.
 Other technological advancements include the use of Digital Signal Processing (DSP) for developing new applications, thus offering enhanced benefits to hearing impaired population.
 Introduction of custom or cut size nasal splints that fit in-line with patient requirements at affordable prices is another factor critical to industry evolution.
 The market is driven by factors such as rise in incidence of hearing and nasal disorders, new technological advancements in ENT & bronchoscopy devices, growth in geriatric population, and increase in patient preference for minimally invasive procedures.
 The demand for cosmetic ENT procedures and the emerging markets of the Asia-Pacific and LAMEA regions are expected to provide several opportunities for market growth during the forecast period.